AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 * Apply filters to a table
 * Use audience segments

-Be sure to read how each method impacts [Freeform table totals](/help/analysis-workspace/visualizations/freeform-table/workspace-totals.md).
+Be sure to read how each method impacts [freeform table totals](/help/analysis-workspace/visualizations/freeform-table/workspace-totals.md).

 ### Exclude specific rows from a table